theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

 .. _0xa2230004:

-  0xa2230004: (L-value not a number)
+  0xa2230004: L-value not a number

   This error means that the executor has detected that the left hand side of the expression at the specified line is not a number.
 The error thrown will usually include the line number from which the error arose; this will be the line number in the HSL code.
-Look up the error to find whereabouts in the Venus code it corresponds to, but don't fix it in the HSL method editor; otherwise you can only use HSL method editor from that point onwards as Venus only compiles one way (med --> hsl).
+Look up the error to find whereabouts in the Venus code it corresponds to, but don't fix it in the HSL method editor; otherwise you can only use HSL method editor from that point onwards as Venus only compiles one way med --> hsl.
 This usually occurs when two values are being added and one of them is not a number but instead a string.
 To fix this, try:

   - Checking whether you are trying to add two numbers or concatenate two strings, both have similar syntax.
-  - If trying to add two numbers, check which one is on the left (e.g. s in the equation v = s + 1)
+  - If trying to add two numbers, check which one is on the left e.g. s in the equation v = s + 1
   - Make sure the selected number is a number and not a string or similar.
 You can either convert it to a number manually, or you can input a step into the method which automatically converts strings to their float/int equivalents.
 This can be performed by the StrFVal function from HSLStrLib.
   - If trying to concatenate two strings, then the leftmost value is still being stored as a number rather than a string
   - Use the StrFStr function from HSLStrLib to convert a floating point number into the correpsponding character string before concatenating.

 .. _0xa2230005:

-  0xa2230005: (R-value not a number)
+  0xa2230005: R-value not a number

   This error means that the executor has detected that the right hand side of the expression at the specified line is not a number.
 The error thrown will usually include the line number from which the error arose; this will be the line number in the HSL code.
-Look up the error to find whereabouts in the Venus code it corresponds to, but don't fix it in the HSL method editor; otherwise you can only use HSL method editor from that point onwards as Venus only compiles one way (med --> hsl).
+Look up the error to find whereabouts in the Venus code it corresponds to, but don't fix it in the HSL method editor; otherwise you can only use HSL method editor from that point onwards as Venus only compiles one way med --> hsl.
 This usually occurs when two values are being added and one of them is not a number but instead a string.
 To fix this, try:

   - Checking whether you are trying to add two numbers or concatenate two strings, both have similar syntax.
-  - If trying to add two numbers, check which one is on the right (e.g. 1 in the equation v = s + 1)
+  - If trying to add two numbers, check which one is on the right e.g. 1 in the equation v = s + 1
   - Make sure the selected number is a number and not a string or similar.
 You can either convert it to a number manually, or you can input a step into the method which automatically converts strings to their float/int equivalents.
 This can be performed by the StrFVal function from HSLStrLib.
   - If trying to concatenate two strings, then the leftmost value is still being stored as a number rather than a string
   - Use the StrFStr function from HSLStrLib to convert a floating point number into the correpsponding character string before concatenating.

 .. _0xa1230006:

-  0xa1230006: (Not an identifier)
+  0xa1230006: Not an identifier

   This error means that the symbol table entry of the identifier at the specified line is not an identifier.
 To fix this, try: